How to Write a Thoughtful Thank You Note to Teachers

 Show appreciation: Give another example.
 After all, this is the point of the note.

 Include a proper sign-off: Instead of simply signing a name at the end of the letter, include one of the following, plus a name: Sincerely, Love, With Kind Regards, Yours Truly, Best Wishes, Our Deepest Thanks, Warmly.
-Don’t forget to add the child’s last name as well, as teachers often have multiple students with the same name.
+Don’t forget to add the child’s last name or their last initial as well, as teachers often have multiple students with the same name.

 Here’s a sample of what a thank you note to a teacher might look like: